Updated March 2026 · Verified against Saskatchewan Ministry of Agriculture guidelines

 60%

-Saskatchewan Lean Improvements in Manufacturing (SLIM) provides up to Up to $750,000 for agri-businesses to adopt automation, improve productivity, and reduce emissions through state-of-the-art technologies.
+Saskatchewan Lean Improvements in Manufacturing (SLIM) provides Up to $750,000.
+Funding for agri-businesses to adopt automation, improve productivity, and reduce emissions through state-of-the-art technologies.
 The program covers up to 60% of eligible costs.
-Applications are accepted Continuous intake — applications due October 31, 2027.
+Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Saskatchewan Ministry of Agriculture program guidelines)

 Eligibility & Details